saararaja/JSON-Data-Vignette/README.md

     ## #   positionCode <chr>, rookieGamesPlayed <dbl>, rookieShutouts <dbl>,
     ## #   rookieWins <dbl>, seasons <dbl>, shutouts <dbl>, ties <dbl>, wins <dbl>

+-   Function to create the dataframe "franch\_skater".
+This data set will contain skater records for one particular franchise.
+The user can specify the franchise ID for the franchise that they would like to dig into.

 ``` r
 franch_skater_func <- function(number){